qwickly-org/QwickSteps/README.md

 ## Qwickly (Mod BF)

-For some people (including myself) reaching the 'F' that was moved above 'G' is noticeably farther/slower than reaching the key below 'T'.
-We can bring the 'F' as well as 'B' closer which both occur more frequently than 'V'.
-Rather than push 'V' away we can move 'Z' as it's among the least frequently occuring letters.
+For some people (including myself) reaching the `F` that was moved above `G` is noticeably farther/slower than reaching the key below `T`.
+We can bring the `F` as well as `B` closer which both occur more frequently than `V`.
+Rather than push `V` away we can move `Z` as it's among the least frequently occuring letters.

-This layout should only be used by those where reaching the lower-row 'F' position is very noticebly easier than the upper-row position *AND* do not mind the very annoying repositioning of the 'V' key used for the paste shortcut Cmd/Ctrl+V.
+This layout should only be used by those where reaching the lower-row `F` position is very noticebly easier than the upper-row position *AND* do not mind the annoying repositioning of the `X`/`V`/`Z` keys used for cut/paste/undo shortcuts.

 ```
  Q   W  <U> [D] (B) (J) [L] [P] [Y] (;)  [   ]   \